John C. Tarsney: Early life and service in the Union Army

-Education and Career
+Education and career

 After being discharged from military service, Tarsney attended high school in Hudson, Michigan and graduated in 1867.
 Subsequently, he studied law at the University of Michigan Law School, from which he graduated in 1869.
 He was admitted to the bar in the same year and practiced in Hudson.
 In 1872, he moved to Kansas City, Missouri and served as city attorney of Kansas City in 1874 and 1875.
 In 1875, Tarsney became the attorney for Consolidated Street Railways of Kansas City, where he remained until 1888.
 His brother, Timothy E. Tarsney, was a U.S. Representative from Michigan.
 In 1888, he was elected as a representative to the U.S. Congress and re-elected three more times in 1890, 1892 and 1894.

 His sister Mary married Thomas A. E. Weadock, who later became a U.S. Representative from Michigan.

 Tarsney married Mary Behan, a native of Michigan.
 Although the couple had seven children, none lived to the age of adulthood.

 In 1888, Tarsney was elected as a Democrat from Missouri's 5th congressional district to the 51st United States Congress.
 He was subsequently re-elected to the 52nd and 53rd Congresses, serving from March 4, 1889, to March 3, 1895.
 He was chairman of the Committee on Labor in the 52nd Congress.
-He presented credentials as a member-elect to the 54th Congress and served from March 4, 1895, to February 27, 1896, when he succeeded by Robert T. Van Horn, who had contested his election.
+He presented credentials as a member-elect to the 54th Congress and served from March 4, 1895, to February 27, 1896, when he was succeeded by Robert T. Van Horn, who had contested his election.

-Tarsney was appointed by U.S. President Grover Cleveland to serve as an associate justice of the Supreme Court of Oklahoma Territory in 1896 where he replaced Justice John H. Burford.<ref name = The position necessitated a move to Guthrie, Oklahoma, the then capital of the Oklahoma Territory.
+Tarsney was appointed by U.S. President Grover Cleveland to serve as an associate justice of the Supreme Court of Oklahoma Territory in 1896 where he replaced Justice John H. Burford.
+The position necessitated a move to Guthrie, Oklahoma, the then capital of the Oklahoma Territory.
 He served as an Associate Justice until 1899 before returning to practice law in Kansas City.

-Tarsney died on September 4, 1920, and was interred in Mount St. Mary’s Cemetery, Kansas City, Missouri.
+Tarsney died on September 4, 1920.

 Tarsney is the namesake of the community of Tarsney, Missouri.